 As a big football fan, I love Fall when the NFL finally kicks off (go Chargers!).
 Not only do I enjoy watching the games, but I love the excitement, anticipation and, yes, wondering how my fantasy football teams will fare.
-Every weekend is filled with excitement and anticipation.

 Weekends are “game time” for those of us in ministry, too.
 It’s when most of our planning, preparation & potential all come together, not to mention all the people we serve.
 It comes around … every week!
 Only ours happens week in and week out throughoutthe year, not just for a 16 game schedule.